 When patients go to the doctor with mesothelioma symptoms, doctors order imaging tests such as X-rays or CT scans.
 If X-rays reveal abnormalities, they’ll collect a tissue sample for a biopsy.
 Another doctor reviews the sample under a microscope and creates a pathology report.

-Pathology stains are chemical laboratory tests that make cell features stand out under a microscope.
-Sarcomatoid cells are long, narrow and shaped like spindles.
+Pathology stains are tests that make cell features visible under a microscope.
+Sarcomatoid cells are long, narrow, and shaped like spindles.

 Your pathology report describes the tumor cell type, biomarkers and cancer stage.
 Your doctor uses the findings to complete your diagnosis.
 Ask your doctor about your report and how it affects your treatment options.